sanieni6/sanieni6/README.md

 I am always looking to improve my skills and stay up-to-date with the latest technologies.
 Currently, I am focusing on learning more about machine learning and data science.

-## 🎉 Fun Facts
+## 🎉 Facts about me

-- I love to watch movies and TV shows in my free time.
+- Beside to be a developer I'm a calisthenics instructor in my free time
-- I enjoy playing video games and learning about game development.
+- I enjoy reading books.
+I'm currently reading The Dark Forest by Liu Cixin
-- I am an avid fan of stand-up comedy.
+- I am an avid fan of stand-up comedy and dad jokes

 ## 📫 Contact Me